Glossary of Pulmonary Hypertension (PH) Terms

 Hypotension: Abnormally low blood pressure.

 Hypoxemia: A low concentration of oxygen in the blood.
-This condition can make the pulmonary vessels contract and raise pulmonary arterial (PA) pressure.
+This condition can make the pulmonary vessels contract and raise pulmonary artery pressure.

 Hypoxia: A low concentration of oxygen in the air that is breathed, such as occurs aboard an airliner or high on a mountain.